omicscodeathon/denguedrug/README.md

  - The molecular descriptors of the actives and inactives were calculated using [PaDEL-Descriptors](http://www.yapcwsoft.com/dd/padeldescriptor/).
 The descriptors of the [actives and inactives](data) were calculated using the [DescriptorCalculator.py](scripts/DescriptorCalculator.py) script.

+ - The actives and inactives databases were combined and all missing descriptor were filled with the value 0.
+Next dimesionality reduction was conducted using a variance filter (scikit-learn VarianceThreshold library)

+ - The data was then standardized using the mean and standard deviation [metrics](data/metrics.csv)

 **Step 3: Model construction**

+- The data was split into a training, test and external datasets.
+The training dataset was equvialent of 70% (14875 compounds) of the data base and the test and external datastest were equivalent to 15% (~3188) each.
+The training dataset contained 3105 actives vs 11770 inactives.

-The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
-The Logistic Regression Model exhibited the greatest Accuracy, F1-score, precision, recall and specificity results and was selected for screening of a compound database.
-The perfromance of each model against the stated metrices are in the reesult directory.
+- The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
+The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

+- The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logisitic regression.
+The models can be found [here]().
+Using K-fold splitting of the training data the models were cross validated and the models suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, false and true positive and negative rate [metrics](figures).

+- The models prediction ability was assessed using the test data.
+The models prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_resulst_test_dataset.png).

+- The logisitic regression (LR) model exhibited the the greatest results on the test dataset and therefore was evaluated on the external dataset.
+The LR model obtained a 82% active and 98% inactive accuracy.

 **Step 4: Prediction**

-The [African Natural Products Database](https://african-compounds.org/anpdb/) was selected for virtual screening for this project.
+The logisitic regression model was employed screening the [African Natural Products Database](https://african-compounds.org/anpdb/).

 **Step 5: Molecular Docking**